WOLFF FELLOWSHIP PROGRAM

 The Wolff Fellowship program is sponsored by Gonzaga University’s Center for Community Engagement thanks to the generosity of Fritz and Jeannie Wolff.
-Wolff Fellows co-design projects with local community-based organizations that build community capacity and strengthen partnerships between Gonzaga and the host agency.
-Projects are designed around Gonzaga’s six Arrupe Engagement Pathways.
+Wolff Fellows are placed with a local community-based organization in order to help build community capacity and strengthen partnerships between Gonzaga and the host organization.
+Projects are designed around Gonzaga’s seven Arrupe Engagement Pathways.
 Through their unique projects, Wolff Fellows explore the connection between their disciplinary/career interests and public service, learn about community needs and assets, and partner with community organizations to build community capacity.
+Wolff Fellowships are paid positions (approximately 8 hours per week during the academic year).

-Wolff Fellows meet regularly with their host agency to develop and implement projects that build community capacity through one of the following Engagement Pathways:
+In collaboration with their host organization, Wolff Fellows develop projects that build community capacity through one of the following Engagement Pathways:

 - Direct Service Giving personal time and energy to address immediate community needs or priorities.